CV overview

 She has delivered lectures in Spain and abroad (e.g., United States, United Kingdom, France, Italy, Belgium, Colombia, Mexico, Morocco, Argentina, Algeria) and lectured in foreign universities (University of Toluca, Mexico; University of Nantes, France; National University of Tres de Febrero in Buenos Aires, Argentina; Universidad degli Studi di Pisa, Italy; University of Havana, Cuba; University of Cartagena de Indias, Colombia).
 She has undertaken various international research stays lasting more than a month (the most recent one at Università di Roma Tor Vergata, 2024).

 She is a member of several committees and advisory boards such as the Scientific Committee of the Center for Mudejar Studies of the Provincial Government of Teruel, Spain, a member of the International Advisory Council of the Peace History Society (USA) and a member of the governing board of the Center of Historic Studies on Granada and its Kingdom.
 She has been a member of the governing council of the Observatory of School Coexistence in Andalusia (2007-2013) and the Chair of the Andalusian Property Commission (2011-2013).
 She is a full member of the Royal Academy of Fine Arts of Antequera, Spain.
-She is also a member of the unit associated to the Spanish Higher Council for Scientific Research (CSIC) called Patrimonio cultural árabe e islámico [Arab and Islamic cultural heritage] (2016-2019); her membership has been renewed until 2023.
-Researcher of the "science in the Alhambra" (Excellence Unit at UGR, 2028-2022).
+She is also a member of the unit associated to the Spanish Higher Council for Scientific Research (CSIC) called Patrimonio cultural árabe e islámico [Arab and Islamic cultural heritage] (2016-2019) and (2020-2023); and responsible on behalf of the University from 2024 (2024-2027).
+Researcher of the "science in the Alhambra" (Excellence Unit at UGR, 2018-2022).

-Apart from the special prizes obtained for her academic achievement and her doctoral thesis, she has received other awards for her research (Premio Puerta Andalucía, 2006) and for her role as Vice-Chancellor for Heritage of the University of Granada (Premio Albayzín, 2006).
+Apart from the special prizes obtained for her academic achievement and her doctoral thesis, she has received other awards for her research (Premio Puerta Andalucía, 2006), for her role as Vice-Chancellor for Heritage of the University of Granada (Premio Albayzín, 2006) and for the scientific dissemination (Premio Universidad de Granada a la Divulgación Científica, 2023).